NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

         cudaq.set_target("remote-sim", url="url1[,url2,...]", backend="sim1[,sim2,...]")

-When using this target, the user needs to provides a list of URLs where (:code:`cudaq_rest_server`) is serving.
+When using this target, the user needs to provides a list of URLs where (:code:`cudaq-qpud`) is serving.
 The number of QPUs (:code:`num_qpus()`) is equal to the number of URLs provided.

 Each QPU instance can be assigned a different backend simulator via the :code:`--remote-sim-backend` (`nvq++`) or :code:`backend` (Python)